 Under GST, the supply and installation of Air Conditioners (AC) are usually considered bundled supply.
-Here, the principal supply is that of the goods, i.e., the air-conditioning unit and GST on AC.
+Here, the principal supply is that of the goods, i.e., the air-conditioning unit and GST on ac in India.
 Installation services are supplementary to the main supply.
 The GST law has explicitly included Air Conditioners as a taxable supply.
-In this article, we will discuss the implications of GST on Air Conditioners, and it’s associated supplies:
+In this article, we will discuss the implications of GST on Air Conditioners in India, and its associated supplies:

-GST rate on Air Conditioner are included under HSN code 8415 and are taxable at the highest GST slab, which is 28%.
-While most of the other electronic appliances saw a fall in the tax rates over-time, only air conditioners and large screen TVs have continued to be taxed at 28%.
+GST rate on Air conditioners are included under HSN code 8415 and are taxable at the highest GST slab, which is 28%.
+While most of the other electronic appliances saw a fall in the tax rates over time, only air conditioners and large screen TVs have continued to be taxed at 28%.

 In the pre-GST era, there were two kinds of taxes applicable to consumer durables, VAT and excise duty.
 The aggregate of these taxes ranged between 23-27%, depending on the State involved.
-After the introduction of GST, the AC GST rate was increased to 28%, which in turn increased the price range of Air Conditioners.
-Compared to the pre-GST era the GST on Air conditioner 2021, there is a visible 1-5% difference in the prices currently.
-In other words, any consumer buying an Air Conditioner now has to pay more GST ITC on air conditioner for the product than they did previously as the manufacturers/supplier are transferring the tax burden to the end-user
+After the introduction of GST, the AC service HSN code and GST rate were increased to 28%, which in turn increased the price range of Air Conditioners.
+Compared to the pre-GST era Air conditioner GST rate 2022, there is a visible 1-5% difference in the prices currently.
+In other words, any consumer buying an Air Conditioner now has to pay more GST ITC on Air Conditioner for the product than they did previously as the manufacturers/supplier are transferring the tax burden to the end-user.

 In the case of imports, along with the 28% of GST, the Government has also included Import Duties on air conditioners.
 The total taxes charged on an AC are: